Things Novice Collectors of Chinese Porcelain Must Know

 Please learn to differentiate between this superficial "old-look" and real age signs.
 See page related to age signs of porcelain.

 look does not necessarily equal old "age".
-And, an old look is easily
+And, an old look is easy

 faked.
 See age faking.